Gordon College (Massachusetts): Student body and demographics

 In the fall of 2013 the college drew its undergraduate enrollment of 1,707 from 43 states and 41 foreign countries.
 Approximately 22 percent of enrollment—including international students—were of Asian, African American, mestizo, Native American, or other non-Caucasian descent.

 Extracurriculars

 Gordon College has a student association, student ministries, intramural sports, and a Campus Events Council.
 There are student-led community-service and outreach organizations ranging from drama troupes to Big Brothers Big Sisters and Habitat for Humanity.

 Many other Gordon College outreach programs are based at other sites, such as Lynn, Massachusetts, where the school has partners for community development.
 Several student-led groups organize spring-break, winter-break and summer-break community-service trips and mission trips to different sites around the country and the globe.

 Athletics

-Gordon College's varsity sports compete in the NCAA Division III, primarily in the Commonwealth Coast Conference (CCC).
+Gordon College's varsity sports compete in the NCAA Division III, primarily in the Conference of New England.
 Gordon College's 30 teams compete in baseball, basketball, cross-country, field hockey, lacrosse, rowing, soccer, softball, swimming, tennis, track & field (indoor and outdoor) and volleyball.
-Athletes are called "The Fighting Scots."
+Athletes are called "The Fighting Scots".